itsdotnickscott/Periodic-Tables-Documentation/README.md

 });

 // ??? why did i use underscore_case here instead of camelCase?
-// all of our <input> fields have a name that uses underscore case. when we are editing the form fields later, we want to be consistent with the field names.
+// all of our <input> fields have a 'name' attribute that uses underscore case. when we are editing the form fields later, we want to be consistent with the field names.
 ```

 Everytime a user makes a change to an input, we want to record that as a state.